Frequently Asked Questions

 Q. Will we have to wear masks when we are inside the building?

-We will follow the latest government advice on masks and face coverings, please check in advance if you are concerned.
-When we open on 1st August it will not be mandatory to wear masks but it will be strongly recommended inside the building, particularly the shop and exhibition areas.
+It will not be mandatory to wear masks inside after 19 July 2021 but it will be strongly recommended inside the building, particularly the shop and exhibition areas.
 Children under 11 are not expected to wear masks, based on the government’s guidelines.
 Our staff will be wearing face coverings if they are not behind a screen and are interacting with members of the public.

 We will have some masks available for purchase but recommend you bring/wear your own face covering.